All Products

 use_reorder

-Specifies whether to use a high-precision HGraph index.
+Specifies whether to use the HGraph high-precision index.
 This parameter is optional.
 The default value is FALSE.

 precise_quantization_type

-The quantization method for the high-precision HGraph index.
-This parameter is optional.
+The quantization method for the HGraph high-precision index.
+This parameter is optional and takes effect only when `use_reorder` is TRUE.
 The default value is fp32.
-Do not change this value.
+We recommend that you do not change this value.
 The following methods are supported.
-Select a quantization method with higher precision than `base_quantization_type`.
+We recommend that you select a quantization method with higher precision than `base_quantization_type`.

 • sq8